jkingyens/binder/readme.md

 # Userland Apps

 Install this app from a build or app store.
-Tap the "+" button and paste in the URL to a `userland.json` file.
+Tap the "+" button and paste in the URL returned above.

 ## iOS